Free Jira time trackers in 2026: which ones are actually free

 Toggl Track

-Toggl has a real free plan, and it’s perfectly fine for tracking time against arbitrary projects in Toggl’s own database.
+Toggl has a real free plan for up to five users, and it’s perfectly fine for tracking time against arbitrary projects in Toggl’s own database.
 The Jira piece is where it stops being free.
-Toggl’s own support docs are explicit: their first-party Jira Sync is one-way (Jira to Toggl, never Toggl to Jira) and lives on the Premium tier at $18 per seat per month.
+Toggl’s own support docs are explicit: their first-party Jira Sync is one-way (Jira to Toggl, never Toggl to Jira) and lives on the paid Premium tier.
 Below that, the integration is a browser extension that pulls issue titles into a timer popup; the hours never reach the Jira worklog.

 If your team has already standardised on Toggl and Jira is incidental, the free plan is fine.
 If your team is looking for “free Jira time tracker” and reading this post, the free plan isn’t what you want.